 Not needed at the time of the visa interview.
 In some cases, the visa can be approved without document verification fees, and in some cases not.
 If required, you will be notified to pay an additional amount for document verification after the visa interview.

 Should I apply for health insurance?

 Everyone residing in Germany requires health insurance.
 If your partner has Public health insurance then it is covered for the entire family.
-Your partner has to send an email or get a confirmation letter from insurance provider stating partner is also covered and you can submit same at the time of visa interview.
+Your partner has to send an email or get a confirmation letter from the insurance provider stating partner is also covered and you can submit the same at the time of the visa interview.

 How long does it take to get visa approval?

 Usually, it depends on document verification and location.
 It takes up to 3 months to get visa approval.
-Just be with patience 🙂
+Just be patience 🙂

 Can I work on family reunion visa?